TeachBooks/sphinx-iframes/README.md

 #### Blending

-Blending can be enabled or disabled by using the classes `blend` and `no-blend`:
+Blending can be enabled or disabled by using the classes `blend` and `no-blend`.
+Results may differ depending on other extensions and CSS code.

 `````md
 ````{admonition} Enable blending